comunet/aws-devsecops-cicd/README.md

 - [org-deployment] - the AWS Account to host the Code Repo (CodeCommit) and CICD components (CodePipeline, CodeBuild)
 - [org-management] - the parent AWS Account that hosts AWS Organisations/AWS Control Tower

-### 2.5 Setup your AWS Organisations management account for enabling StackSets
+### 2.5 Setup your AWS Organisations management account for enabling StackSets <!-- omit in toc -->
 1. In 'AWS Organizations' - Enable Service CloudFormation StackSets.
 In your management aws account you will need to enable the Service 'CloudFormation StackSets' (if you havent already) in order to deploy StackSets across your organization.
    - 1. In the AWS Console, navigate to AWS Organizations >> Services >> CloudFormation StackSets, click 'Enable trusted access'